-This guide will take you through the process of using the Gnosis (ConsenSys) Multisig Wallet using a) a Ledger Nano S (Nano) and b) a MetaMask account.
+Here are a series of screenshots that will give you an idea of the process to use the Gnosis (ConsenSys) Multisig Wallet using a) a Ledger Nano S (Nano) and b) a MetaMask account.

 In this guide, I will be using: